Export

 - Click Create to finalize the creation of your folder.

-Next, on the REVIEW tab use the FILTERS Work Product Section to find documents marked as:
+Next, on the REVIEW tab click the OPEN FILTERS button and select the drop down labeled Work Product to find documents marked as:

 - Relevancy Status: Responsive